 Should turbo oil flow become inhibited by a clogged filter element within the bolt, you would be looking at a very expensive repair to replace the turbo assembly.
 Peter T. has learned about this issue through an Italian Alfa Romeo forum, and was kind enough to bring to my attention, that this filter bolt (also known as a banjo bolt by Mopar – thanks Mike34!; use a 17 mm socket – thanks goaterguy!) should probably be inspected during every other oil change (approximately every 15,000 miles), and replaced if the filter doesn’t appear to be in working condition.
 It appears that oil filter elements aren’t sold alone, but instead, a new filter bolt (#7 in diagram below), along with two new gaskets or crush washers (#9 in diagram below), must be purchased as a replacement.

 ⬅️ In fact if I read the diagram correctly, there are a couple more filter bolts on the other end of the hoses (#9 and #10 at the engine oil filter), but I do not believe they contain filter elements.

 Multiair-brick oil filter bolt

-Peter T. has also pointed out, that the multiair brick is also protected by a filter bolt, with an unspecified change interval, as shown in his two photos below.
-I would venture to say, that since it can’t be accessed until the timing belt cover has been removed, if not replacing the filter bolt, consider at least inspecting the condition of the internal element, while replacing the timing belt and water pump, and that the condition of the turbo filter bolt should be a good indicator as to the condition of the brick’s oil filter, and whether it might be a good idea to replace sooner than the 100,000 to 150,000 miles recommended for replacing the timing belt, so as not to “brick” the brick 😉
+Peter T. has also pointed out, that the multiair brick is also protected by a filter “banjo” bolt, with an unspecified change interval, as shown in his two photos below.
+I would venture to say, that since it can’t be accessed until the timing belt cover has been removed, if not replacing the filter bolt, consider at least inspecting the condition of the internal element, while replacing the timing belt and water pump.
+The condition of the turbo filter bolt should also serve as a good indicator as to the condition of the brick’s oil filter, and whether it might be a good idea to replace sooner than the 100,000 to 150,000 miles recommended for replacing the timing belt, so as not to “brick” the brick 😉